 Would it be possible to purchase a consumer point and shoot camera as cheaply as a disposable but as potent as an Olympus µ[mju:]?

-After scrolling past all of those “out of the question” lower quality brands, Hanimex, Inst Plus, Chinons, Panorama, Vivitars and Praktica to name a few, as well those expensive examples of high quality brands such as the Contax T2/T3, I stumbled over a tiny white “Canon Prima Mini”, which is known as the “Canon Autoboy F” in Japan and the “Canon Sure Shot M’ in the USA.
+After scrolling past all of those “out of the question” lower quality brands, Hanimex, Inst Plus, Chinons, Panorama, Vivitars and Praktica to name a few, as well those expensive examples of high quality brands such as the Contax T2 or Contax T3, I stumbled over a tiny white “Canon Prima Mini”, which is known as the “Canon Autoboy F” in Japan and the “Canon Sure Shot M’ in the USA.

 Regardless of the name, it’s a really nice, sporty-looking little compact camera.

 I’m not very familiar with Canon in general, but they usually do a good job with their SLRs, so why not?

 Bidding started at 1€, so began searching for some example shots on Flickr with the camera.
 The results were promising, so I bid.
 By the way, a serious recommendation if you want to check the skills of lenses and cameras: let pictures speak!

 …3, 2, 1, got it!
 For only 1€ & shipping it was mine.

 A few days later I found myself holding this little Canon in my hands and took my first look through its tiny viewfinder.
 I wondered how this baby could keep up with my abortive recommendation for the much more expensive Olympus µ[mju:].

 So, follow me and discover a side by side comparison of these two little consumer compact cameras of the nineties, the Olympus µ[mju:] vs the Canon Prima Mini!

 Overview and handling